-First thing to remember is that all good beauty routines start with a clean slate.
-So before you pull out your shades and shadows, go and wash your face.
+The first thing to remember is that all good beauty routines start with a clean slate.
+So before you pull out your palettes of shades and shadows, go and wash your face.
 I prefer to air dry; but if you use a towel, pat dry, gently especially around the eyes.

 Primer – this is a crucial step many of us miss.
-Its important because primer prepared your lids to accept the eye shadow.
+It’s important because primer prepared your lids to accept the eye shadow.
 It will also help reduce the wrinkles and creases that are common with different types of shadows.
-Primer can be applied with fingers or a brush.
+The primer can be applied with fingers or a brush.

 Powder – this the most common and the one most of us start with.
 You will find them in a variety of ways such as single colors, duos, and larger palettes.
-I love the palettes as they offer great shades of bold colors and glitter.
+I love eye shadow palettes as they offer a great variety of bold colors and glitter shades as well.

 Creams – these come in cute little pots and are also great for beginners.
 The downside is that they are not typically waterproof nor do they hold up well in really hot weather.
-So if your trying to look sexy at the beach.
+So if you are trying to look sexy at the beach.
 Choose something else.

 Loose – think along the lines of loose face powder.
 Loose shadows are very pigmented so you will get striking color.
 However, they can be very dry; so they are not great for dry skin.

-Stick/Crayon – as this suggest it basically looks like one of those thick toddler crayons.
-They are extreme versatile and make application on the lower lid a breeze.
+Stick/Crayon – as this suggests it basically looks like one of those thick toddler crayons.
+They are extremely versatile and make application on the lower lid a breeze.

 Baked – now I was so surprised by this the first thing I thought of was pie.
-This shadow is actually baked in an oven rather than being pressed.
+These eye shadow palettes are actually baked in an oven rather than being pressed.
 While it was new to me when I discovered last year, it’s been on the market for some time.

 And into the Shades

 The most basic way of explaining shades is to blend one color with a lighter or darker hue to create a different shade.
 Remember back in school when your art teacher showed you the color wheel?
-Well, it’ essentially the same process.
-Your shadows can be mixed together to create awesome effects.
+Well, it’s essentially the same concept.
+Your eye shadows can be mixed together to create awesome effects.

 Blending your eye shadow starts with having the right tools.
-Ideally you should have a Tapered Blending Brush, a Crease Brush and a Contour Brush.
-Just like you can never have to many eyeshadows, you can never have to many brushes but these are a great start.
+Ideally, you should have a Tapered Blending Brush, a Crease Brush, and a Contour Brush.
+Just like you can never have too many eyeshadows, you can never have too many brushes but these are a great start.
 Also just like your beauty routine starts with a clean face; so it goes with your brushes.
-Clean brushes not only perform better, but also keep down the risks of irritating your eyes.
+Clean brushes not only perform better but also keep down the risks of irritating your eyes.